GFaure9/yaml-ML/examples/usage_example/README.md

 ### Step 2
 We will then specify in which proportions to split the dataset between training and testing subsets.
-As classically done, we will impose an 80%-20% split.
+As classically done, we will impose a 80%-20% split.
 For this, we will have to add the following lines to our configuration file.

 ```yaml